Respiratory Syncytial Virus (RSV) Information

 Vaccination is a safe and effective way to help protect yourself from serious disease caused by RSV infection.

-The RSV vaccine is currently available as a single vaccination to people aged 60 years and older.
+The RSV vaccine is currently available as a single vaccination to people aged 60 years and older, and pregnant women at 28-36 weeks gestation.

 Who is recommended to receive an RSV vaccination?